 Complete Guide to Getting Your MBA Online

 The Master of Business Administration, or MBA, is a graduate degree that teaches students about the methods and theories used to administer and manage an enterprise.
 An MBA can greatly enhance your employment and promotional prospects; many career fields require an it for advancement, such as banking, consulting, and finance.
-Oftentimes, knowledge and skills gained in an MBA program are applicable across multiple industries.
-For that reason, these degrees are useful for people who want to change careers or make themselves marketable in a variety of fields
+However, these degrees are also useful for people who want to change careers or make themselves marketable in a variety of fields.